SeechRobin/iwoca/README.md

 ## Overview

 I completed the project in about 5hrs, i've listed my approach and the structure below.
-The webapp is deployed on Netlify [https://iwoca-calculators.netlify.com/](https://iwoca-calculators.netlify.com/)
+The webapp is deployed on [https://iwoca-calculators.netlify.com/](Netlify)

 ## Approach

 I used Semantic UI to speed up my development and not reinvent the wheel.
 I utelised the `GRID` and `Table` components.
 I used a modular approach and re-used some of the functionality between the calculators.
 As part of the skeleton i also have routing and a `PageTemplate` for rendering the pages.

 ## Setup